cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

   If the Application accepts the snapshot, a sequence of calls to `ApplySnapshotChunk` method follow to provide the Application with all the snapshots needed, in order to reconstruct the state locally.
   A successful attempt must provide at least one chunk via `ApplySnapshotChunk`.
-  At the end of a successful attempt, CometBFT calls `Info` to make sure the recontructed state's _AppHash_ matches the one in the block header at the corresponding height.
+  At the end of a successful attempt, CometBFT calls `Info` to make sure the reconstructed state's _AppHash_ matches the one in the block header at the corresponding height.

 >```abnf